New York, New Haven and Hartford Railroad: Early 20th century (1900–1935)

+To better handle its freight operations, the railroad greatly expanded its Cedar Hill Yard in the New Haven area, completing the work in 1925 on what was the largest classification yard in the United States east of the Mississippi River.
+The new facilities served as the hub of the system and handled the sorting of freight cars with two hump yards along with the maintenance of locomotives and railroad cars, and also contained both a transloading facility and a plant for adding creosote to railroad ties.
+Expansions to Hartford Yard and Northup Avenue Yard in Providence, Rhode Island, both also equipped as hump yards, were completed in 1929, when both yards were equipped with retarders along with Cedar Hill to assist in safely sorting freight cars.

 In 1925, the railroad created the New England Transportation Company as a subsidiary to operate buses and trucks on routes where rail service was no longer profitable.

-Financial difficulties (1935–1969)
+Growing competition from road transport and the effects of the Great Depression caused the New Haven to sharply cut passenger services from branch lines.
+Of the 2,185 route miles with passenger service in 1920, more than 1,000 mi saw that service eliminated by 1934.

+First bankruptcy and recovery (1935–1954)

+A 1940 map of the railroad shows evidence of cuts to the CNE, Old Colony, and various branches.

 Under the stress of the Great Depression the company became bankrupt in 1935, remaining in trusteeship until 1947.
 Common stock was voided and creditors assumed control.
 During the 88 stations case, the railroad closed 88 stations in Massachusetts and 5 in Rhode Island in 1938, and unsuccessfully attempted to abandon the Boston-area portion of the Old Colony Division.
 The twelve-year reorganization resulted in "eight Supreme Court decisions, fourteen circuit court decisions, five district court decisions, and eleven ICC reports."
 During the reorganization, over $300 million was invested in capital improvement, including locomotives and other rolling stock, tracks, bridges, and railroad facilities.
-The railroad emerged in September 1947 under a reorganization plan approved in federal court, without the vast majority of its previous non-railroad interests, and with a number of unprofitable passenger operations on marginal branches replaced with bus service.

-In 1948, the company operated 644 locomotives, 1,602 passenger cars and 8,796 freight cars on 1,581 miles of track.
-After 1951, both freight and passenger service lost money.
-The earlier expansion had left NH with a network of low-density branch lines that could not pay their own maintenance and operating costs.
-The freight business was short-haul, requiring switching costs that could not be recovered in short-distance rates.
-They operated major commuter train services in New York and Boston (as well as New Haven, Hartford and Providence), but these had always lost money; though heavily patronized, these services operated only during the morning and evening rush hours, and were unable to recover their infrastructure costs.
-The demise of the New Haven was likely hastened by the 1958 opening of the Connecticut Turnpike, largely paralleling the railroad’s mainline across the state, and the subsequent construction of other interstate highways.
-With decades of inadequate investment, the New Haven could not compete against automobiles or trucks.